At a Glance

 ✨Show Your Passion for Fisheries

-Make sure to express your enthusiasm for fisheries and marine life during the interview.
-Share any relevant experiences or knowledge you have about Oregon fisheries, as this will demonstrate your commitment to the role and the educational programmes you'll be delivering.
+Make sure to express your enthusiasm for fisheries and marine education during the interview.
+Share any relevant experiences or knowledge you have about Oregon fisheries, as this will demonstrate your commitment to the role.

 ✨Prepare for Public Speaking

-Since this position involves leading tours and educating the public, practice your public speaking skills.
-Consider rehearsing a short presentation about a specific aspect of Oregon fisheries to showcase your ability to engage an audience.
+Since the position involves leading tours, practice your public speaking skills.
+Consider rehearsing a short presentation about a specific aspect of fisheries to showcase your ability to engage an audience.

 ✨Be Ready to Discuss Availability

 The interviewers will want to know if you can commit to the tour dates.
-Be clear about your availability and any potential conflicts, as this will help them assess your fit for the role and the scheduling needs.
+Be clear about your availability and any potential conflicts, so they can assess your fit for the schedule.

 ✨Ask Insightful Questions

-Prepare a few thoughtful questions about the role, the educational programmes, or the team you'll be working with.
-This shows your genuine interest in the position and helps you gather important information to determine if it's the right fit for you.
+Prepare a few thoughtful questions about the role and the educational programmes.
+This shows your interest in the position and helps you understand what will be expected of you as a Shop at the Dock Guide.